prrandrade/DateTimeUtils/README.md

 # DateTimeUtils

 Little project to inject DateTime into other classes.
-Very useul for Unit tests!
+Very useful for Unit tests!